Cramlington: Transport

-The town is served by Cramlington Railway Station which is on the East Coast Main Line, with services to the MetroCentre, Morpeth and Newcastle upon Tyne provided by Northern.
+The town is served by Cramlington railway station which is on the East Coast Main Line, with services to the MetroCentre, Morpeth and Newcastle upon Tyne provided by Northern.

 It is also served by a number of bus operators including Arriva North East which provides express services to Newcastle upon Tyne, Morpeth and Blyth, as well as Go North East which runs services to and from North Shields.

 The town is located approximately 12 mi from Newcastle International Airport and 10 mi from North Shields International Ferry Terminal.

 Cramlington also has good road transport links, being situated between the A1, A19 and A189 roads.

 In line with many of the UK's post-war New Towns, Cramlington has an extensive bicycle network.
 With a grid spacing of approximately 500 m, segregated cycle routes are provided free of motorised traffic.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Pontop Pike TV transmitter.
+Local radio stations are BBC Radio Newcastle, Heart North East, Capital North East, Smooth North East, Greatest Hits Radio North East, Hits Radio North East and Koast Radio, a community based radio station.
+The town is served by the local newspaper, Northumberland Gazette (formerly The News Post Leader).